thedynamiclinker/sudocode/bin/sh.md

 1: How do I log in?

 0: Any tty will do.
-You password is `password`.
+Your password is `password`.

 1: Isn't that a bit insecure.